conduktor/conduktor-docs/docs/platform/monitoring/metrics.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 title: Metrics
-description: Monitoring Metrics
+description: Monitoring Metrics available in Conduktor Monitoring
 ---

 # Metrics

-Below outlines the metrics surfaced within Conduktor Monitoring.
+Below details the metrics that are surfaced within Conduktor Monitoring.

-You will have access to some metrics without any additional configuration, but should install the [agent](/platform/monitoring/agent-setup) to use Monitoring at full capacity.
+You will have access to some metrics without any additional configuration, but you should install the [agent](/platform/monitoring/getting-started/agent-setup) to use Monitoring at full capacity.

 <!-- prettier-ignore -->
 | Context | Metric | Definition |